Receive all Cointelegraph news immediately in Telegram.

 “[Bitcoin's] biggest problem if it’s going to become a ubiquitous world currency, is the fact that it’s probably the most inequitable, unequal form of value the world has ever known.
 Bitcoin currently, [at] the US dollar equivalent value aggregated, is about US$3.5–5.5 billion, depending on who you speak to.
 Nine hundred and fifty-seven people in the world own 50% of that value.
 Until those challenges are overcome, it’s going to be very difficult for Bitcoin to grow as a global, ubiquitous form of value.”

-Bitcoin mining company BitFury has added Dr. James Newsome and Hernando
+Bitcoin mining company BitFury has added Dr. James Newsome and Hernando de Soto to the company’s advisory board.

-Newsome is the ex-Chairmen of the Commodity Future Trading Comission and former CEO of NYMEX, and as such worked closely with the President of the
+Newsome is the ex-Chairmen of the Commodity Future Trading Comission and former CEO of NYMEX, and as such worked closely with the President of the United States and policy makers.
+Hernando de Soto is head of the Institute for Liberty and Democracy.
+He has been involved in designing and implementing legal reform movements to empower the poor of various countries and granting them access to property and business rights that will allow them to thrive.

 Mobile payments company mHITs has scored two Australian state-level awards for its bitcoin top-up service, BitMoby.
-The platform won in both the financial and consumer industry divisions at the
+The platform won in both the financial and consumer industry divisions at the Australian Capital Territory's (ACT) iAwards, which honor the achievements of local ICT companies.
+BitMoby will now compete at the national awards, to be held in Melbourne from August 25 to 27.

 A “Future of Money” survey conducted among three thousand Australians by Fair Go Finance of Australia has uncovered that at least 1 in 3 citizens would ditch their bank for digital currency such as Bitcoin and other innovative financial services technologies.